Mastering the principles of Orthopaedic Surgery, one break at a time!

 (he/him)

-Kaden is a third-year medical student at Queen's University and Co-Director of the COSSNET organization.
+Kaden is a current orthopaedic surgery resident at Queen's University and previous Co-Director of the COSSNET organization.
 He has a passion for orthopaedic surgery and medical education.

 Anushka Pujari